aadamsx/dst/README.md

 ## Join elements.

 Sometimes you will want to run an array section where something is inserted between elements, but not after the last one.
-You can do this by defining a function `j` which detects whether its at the end of the array, and using it as a boolean section.
+You can do this by defining a function `j` which detects whether its at the end of the array, and use it to define a boolean section.
 The function is:
 ```javascript
 let j = (v,i,arr)=>(i<arr.length-1)
 ```